 Sexual assault can constitute any unwanted or forced sexual act or behaviour without a persons informed consent.
 Sexual assault is closely linked with domestic and family violence and has significant impacts on women's health and wellbeing.
 The statewide 24 hour domestic violence hotline provides information specifically on sexual violence; as well as providing 24 hour counselling support.

 Given that the majority of sexual violence against women is done by someone known to them, often in contexts where there is trust and familiarity, most go unreported and unconvicted.
-Some research has been undertaken to try and understand better what sexual violence looks like through the stories of victims of sexual violence.

 The Sexual Assault Helpline 1800 010 120 is a state-wide Sexual Assault Line offering telephone support and counselling to anyone – women, men and young people – who have been sexually assaulted or abused, and for anyone who is concerned or suspects someone they care about might have been assaulted or abused.